-Computing and software based systems still require the network infrastructure to support them and the expertise to integrate a complex, multi vendor stack.
-That’s why we always begin with a thorough assessment of your present capabilities to determine if an on premise, off site, or hybrid solution is right for you.
-By allowing workloads to move between private and public clouds as computing needs and costs change, hybrid clouds give you greater flexibility and more data deployment options.
-Seamlessly extend your data center to the cloud for bottomless capacity, continuous availability, and lower storage costs — all without investing in or maintaining additional infrastructure.
+Computing and software based systems still require the network infrastructure to support them.
+And the expertise to integrate a complex, multi vendor stack.
+That’s why we always begin with a thorough assessment of your present capabilities.
+To determine if an on premise, off site, or hybrid solution is right for you.
+By allowing workloads to move between private and public clouds as computing needs and costs change.
+Hybrid clouds give you greater flexibility and more data deployment options.
+Seamlessly extend your data center to the cloud for bottomless capacity, continuous availability, and lower storage costs.
+All without investing in or maintaining additional infrastructure.
 Secure and manage your data and applications.
 Use familiar tools and a common identity on any platform.
-Build applications in your preferred method, then deploy applications and store data in the locations that best meet your business and regulatory needs.
+Build applications in your preferred method.
+Then deploy applications and store data in the locations that best meet your business and regulatory needs.

 Cost — Cloud computing eliminates the capital expense of buying hardware and software and setting up and running on—site data centers — the racks of servers, the round-the-clock electricity for power and cooling, the IT experts for managing the infrastructure.
 It adds up fast.

-Speed — Most cloud computing services are provided self service and on demand, so even vast amounts of computing resources can be provisioned in minutes, typically with just a few mouse clicks, giving businesses a lot of flexibility and taking the pressure off capacity planning.
+Speed — Most services are provided self service and on demand, so even vast amounts of computing resources can be provisioned in minutes, typically with just a few mouse clicks, giving businesses a lot of flexibility and taking the pressure off capacity planning.

-Global Scale — The benefits of cloud computing services include the ability to scale elastically.
+Global Scale — The benefits of services include the ability to scale elastically.
 In cloud speak, that means delivering the right amount of IT resources — for example, more or less computing power, storage, bandwidth — right when its needed, and from the right geographic location.

 Productivity — On-site datacenters typically require a lot of racking and stacking — hardware set up, software patching, and other time-consuming IT management chores.
 Cloud computing removes the need for many of these tasks, so IT teams can spend time on achieving more important business goals.

-Performance — The biggest cloud computing services run on a worldwide network of secure datacenters, which are regularly upgraded to the latest generation of fast and efficient computing hardware.
+Performance — The biggest services run on a worldwide network of secure datacenters, which are regularly upgraded to the latest generation of fast and efficient computing hardware.
 This offers several benefits over a single corporate datacenter, including reduced network latency for applications and greater economies of scale.

 Reliability — Cloud computing makes data backup, disaster recovery, and business continuity easier and less expensive, because data can be mirrored at multiple redundant sites on the cloud provider’s network.